 Our Department of Otolaryngology continues to undergo a rapid expansion.
 In 2011, the new UK Chandler Hospital opened.
-In June 2018, our new clinic opened, along with a new administrative areas and new resident rooms.
+In June 2018, our new clinic opened, along with a new administrative areas and new resident workrooms.
 The UK Otolaryngology residency program began in 1990 with five faculty members and one resident per year.
 We have grown steadily since that time, and now have fifteen clinical faculty members, three physician extenders, one PhD faculty member, in addition to 3 residents per year (with ACGME approval for 4 residents a year beginning with the 2019-2020 recruiting cycle).
-All clinical areas of otolaryngology are covered and we have NIH funded research in our department.
+All clinical areas of otolaryngology are covered and we have NIH-funded research in our department.
 The teaching program is centered on providing residents with all the tools needed to successfully pass their board exams and to enter a practice of their choosing, with a firm understanding of the full scope of our specialty.

 Brett Comer, MD

 Division of Rhinology & Anterior Skull Base Surgery